kdoore/1335GitBook/transforms-for-position-rotation-scale-of-shapematrix-elements.md

 ![](/assets/Screenshot 2017-09-27 21.27.32.png)

 The image above shows that a combination of rotation and translation can be used to create design patterns from a single grid module.
-When writing these display functions,
+When writing these display functions.